-By virtue of its nature, it brings together the support of professionals in public service, law enforcement, education, mental health, and more.
+It brings together each community and the support of professionals in public service, law enforcement, education, mental health, and more.

-One glimpse into The Initiative action plan is for the law enforcement officers to give away free drinks and free food in their own neighborhood with one of our specialized marketing and social media campaigns.
+One glimpse into The Initiative Action Plan is for law enforcement officers to offer incentives to people to earn free soft drinks or free food in their communities with one of our specialized sizzled marketing and social media campaigns.

-We apply our psychological, technological marketing and public relations and social media
+We will apply our advanced technological, psychological, marketing and public relations

 Donna Briggs, founder behind MAKE EVERY DAY A GREAT DAY,

 met her team at the AMERICAN ICONS live event in Beverly Hills in 2019.